-In the years ahead, few market segments in the world are expected to create more jobs – and require more new leaders – than the health care industry.
-The U.S. Bureau of Labor statistics expects that by 2018, more than 45,000 new health services executives will be needed to lead the hundreds of thousands of additional administrators, doctors, nurses, and staffers hired to meet health care needs in America.1
+In the years ahead, the healthcare industry will create more jobs and require more new leaders than any other market segment.
+The U.S. Bureau of Labor Statistics projects that, from 2016 to 2026, more than 72,000 new health services executives will be needed to lead the hundreds of thousands of additional administrators, doctors, nurses, and staffers hired to meet the nation's healthcare needs.1

-The online Master of Science in Health Administration from Saint Joseph's University is designed to give this new generation of leaders the practical knowledge and skills required to guide health care organizations through a rapidly growing and evolving business landscape.
-The health administration career outlook is a positive one.
+The online Master of Science in Health Administration from Saint Joseph's University is designed to give this new generation of leaders the practical knowledge and skills required to guide healthcare organizations through a rapidly growing and evolving business landscape.
+With this degree, your career outlook in health administration is a positive one.

 Jobs in Health Administration

 Health Informatics Specialist

 Medical health and service managers earn a median income of $98,350 and have an expected growth rate of 20 percent.2

 Health informatics specialist salaries range from $41,000 to $92,000 with a median salary of $61,228.2

 What Does a Health Administrator Do?

 Health administrators handle the business side of healthcare, so roles and responsibilities can vary widely.
 Some handle specific tasks, such as guiding the implementation of new systems (e.g., electronic health records) or organizational processes that help streamline and improve the delivery of care.
 Others help ensure all departments in a facility or facilities meet regulatory and legal requirements.
 They may review financial records to find ways to manage costs while optimizing patient care.
 Higher-level health administrators work together with clinicians to improve the quality of healthcare while managing costs and promoting efficiency.